platformsh/platformsh-docs/docs/src/domains/steps/dns.md

 ## Why CNAME records?

-Each individual Platform.sh hosted "site" is a set of containers running on one or more virtual machines.
+Each site on Platform.sh is made up of a set of containers.
-These virtual machines are running on any number of physical servers grouped by regions.
-An entire region runs behind dedicated edge routers.
-These routers are responsible for mapping incoming requests to the appropriate container.
+Platform.sh runs routers for each region to map incoming requests to the appropriate container.

-While the [IP addresses of the routers](/development/regions.md) are fairly stable, they can change in two cases:
+The IP addresses for the routers in [each region](../../development/regions.md) are fairly stable.
+They can change in two cases:

-* To up- or down- scale a region: routers can be added or removed.
+* To up- or downscale a region.
+  Routers are added or removed.
-* For upgrades and maintenance: routers can get taken offline, one at a time, to apply the changes.
+* For upgrades and maintenance.
+  Routers are taken offline, one at a time, to apply the changes.

 For inbound requests to be forwarded to the right container, the requests need to know the IPs of the routers at the time of the request.
 Since the IPs of the routers can change, "edge hostnames" are used as aliases.